kb05/Informatibest/README.md

 ##  Informatibest

-A theme based on the default Informative theme, but better ....
+A Fish theme based on the default Informative theme, but better ....